 - Did not improve the quality of the wine

-In-bottle wine aerator pourer comes with a silicone cap that fits snugly into the standard wine bottle opening for a leak-free pouring.
+The in-bottle wine aerator pourer comes with a silicone cap that fits snugly into the standard wine bottle opening for a leak-free pouring.
 The aerator is designed so that it has a stainless steel flow plate that allows for the optimal aeration of the wine with the help of the side air-hole.
-The spout is also designed for better pouring experience that can be done on one hand.
+The spout is also designed for a better pouring experience that can be done on one hand.

 Simple design makes it easy to clean - just run it under the tap or remove the silicon cap for a more thorough clean.
 It also comes with a 100% money-back guarantee.